In our increasingly ‘virtual’ world, it’s no surprise that even assets now come in digital form.

 Never one to delay, HMRC is incredibly active when it comes to the taxation rules surrounding cryptoassets, with the UK being one of the first countries to impose a tax on this form of investment.

-Whilst many people view cryptoassets as a high-risk investment, the combined market value of Bitcoin (BTC) was 641million dollars as of June this year.
+Whilst many people view cryptoassets as a high-risk investment, Bitcoin (BTC) was worth 641million dollars as of June this year.

 But, if you do dabble or invest heavily in crypto, do you understand your tax responsibilities?

 Unlike Forex and HFX, which are classed as forms of gambling and therefore not subject to tax on winnings, cryptoassets are taxable.
 If you invest as an individual, then any gains over the current annual exemption threshold of £12,300 would be subject to Capital Gains Tax (CGT).
 This would need to be declared as part of your self-assessment tax return.
 If, however you are trading as a business, then normal income tax levies would apply.